Note: Our updated roundup for 2019 is available here.

 But Be Warned: It has a challenging user interface with a steep learning curve

 Like Canva, Visme also offers both a “blank canvas” option and a library of presentation templates to choose from (although many of them are behind a “premium” paywall).
-Once you choose a template, you’re unfortunately limited to only the slide designs in that template (as far as we can tell).
+Once you choose a presentation template, you’re unfortunately limited to only the slide designs in that template (as far as we can tell).
 Visme does offer a number of ways to customize slides—with everything from animated text to custom maps to background music—but these features can feel a bit superfluous.
 Also, the user interface is not very intuitive and takes a while to learn.
 That said, one great feature of Visme is that it allows you to set “brand guidelines” and create your own templates so that all of your team’s presentations at least start with a visually consistent look and feel.

-We hope that this overview is helpful as you think through your options, but there’s no better way to evaluate new tools than to test drive them for yourself.
+We hope that this overview is helpful as you think through your PowerPoint alternatives options, but there’s no better way to evaluate new presentation tools than to test drive them for yourself.
 Almost all of these options have free or low-commitment trials, so we’d encourage you to give them all a shot—with a real presentation—to see which is the best fit for your workstyle.